 Using a Google+ Page for curating content, instead of your personal profile, is simple and extremely effective.
 This guide will give you everything you need to know to set up your curation page on Google Plus.

 First things first: why should I do this in the first place?

-Google Plus is a social network organized around interests, not personal connections.
+< Take your Google Plus marketing up a notch with the Google+ Pro Tips ebooks series.[/caption]p>Google Plus is a social network organized around interests, not personal connections.
 The structure of how we organize our circles, join communities, and interact with each other is all centered around interests and topics.
 Therefore, if you have an expertise in a particular topic, it is far easier to find other people who share that interest on Google Plus than other social networks.
 Similarly, people who are looking for authorities in a particular subject matter will find you faster, and be highly targeted, highly engaged followers.

 Put simply, if you are looking to establish yourself as an authority on a subject, Google Plus is your ideal platform.